PlanTL-GOB-ES/Biomedical-Word-Embeddings-for-Spanish/README.md

 ## Corpora used

 * Scielo Full-Text in Spanish: We retrieved all the full-text available in Scielo.org (until December/2018) and processed them into sentences.
+Scielo.org node contains all Spanish articles, thus includes Latin and European Spanish.
+  * Sentences: 3,267,556
+  * Tokens: 100,116,298
 * Wikipedia Health: We retrieved all articles from the following Wikipedia categories: Pharmacology, Pharmacy, Medicine and Biology.
+Data were retrieved during December/2018.
+  * Sentences: 4,030,833
+  * Tokens: 82,006,270
 * Scielo + Wikipedia Health: We concatenated the previous two corpora.

 ## Embeddings generated